EdutieProject/edutie-backend/docs/edutie/flows/learning/learningresource/CreateLearningResource.md

 # Create learning resource flow

 This flow creates personalized, dedicated learning resource for a student using a Learning Resource Definition.
+This doc also briefly mentions the dynamic case scenario.

 ## Sequence diagram